 …You know, after FFLI, FFIV, and that sort of thing, Kyle and I may be starting to expect the worst from our protagonists from the get-go.
 God help us if we ever play the intended villain or we might end up inserting teddy bears where they don’t belong.

 Our next stop was Libra Temple, another cave defined by a Libra Tile on the floor, where we walked past the only occupant to bust open a few chests before we finally talked to Phoebe.
 Phoebe’s one of my favourites, entirely based on inferred details.
 Actually, the first three party members in this game are pretty good concepts, even if they might not work out in execution.
 Tristam is cool thanks to his theme song and egotism.
-Kaeli’s clearly supposed to be some sort of druidess, but like Faye the miko in FFLIII, Kaeli wears heavy plate mail on top of her dress and, also like Faye, fights with battle axes, and that’s just complicated enough to be awesome.
+Kaeli’s clearly supposed to be some sort of druidess, but like Faye the supposed nun in FFLIII, Kaeli wears heavy plate mail on top of her dress and, also like Faye, fights with battle axes, and that’s just complicated enough to be awesome.
 Later in the game, her battle axe is replaced by one the size of a monster truck hubcap.
 Better yet, Kaeli’s motivation is supposedly about trees but if you look a little deeper it’s also about getting the hell away from her hometown filled with three year olds with crippling arthritis.
 It’s like her adventuring career is equal parts “genuine” and “genuine portrayal of a teenager.”

 Meanwhile, Phoebe is kit in blue field plate and greaves, sky blue cape and pit fighter claws, and she’s a mage.
 Like a lot of female sprites in the 16 bit era, her legs are bare, but her greaves are so high that this patch of skin almost seems like an oversight – honestly, she’s wearing more armour than any other mage in the series and the blue armour gives her a unique look, I quite like it.
 Unfortunately, the European artwork doesn’t draw her in the blue plate, but it does draw her in red robes and fur armour, possibly inferring that she’s supposed to be a Red Mage, and also kind of a barbarian.
 This is just as amazing.
 We’ll get into her personality as we go along, but let’s just hint that she has one quirk that’s so memorable, so cartoonish that it could only happen in a kid’s game.

 Phoebes tells Ben that things were bad in Aquaria.
-The whole town was frozen over, and people are getting sick because their supply of Cure herbs are frozen over as well (the Cure herbs were represented using a sprite borrowed from FFA, from the swampland just outside Kett’s).
+The whole town was frozen over, and people are getting sick because their supply of Cure herbs are frozen over as well (the Cure herbs were represented using a sprite borrowed from FFA, from the swampland just outside Kett’s, demonstrated below).
 To make matters worse, Phoebe’s Grandpa is trapped somehow, though they didn’t explain the particulars (knowing what the particulars turn out to be when I write this, I can say we probably wouldn’t have believed them at the time).
 Ben, showing a lot of concern for her situation, asked about Spencer instead.
 “Well,” Kyle said, “our concern was evident when we opened the chest [before talking to her].”
 It turned out Spencer was Phoebe’s Grandpa, so finally (and only then) Ben offered to free him.
 Ben absorbed Phoebe into the party right then and there.
 She didn’t even get a say in it.